shijithpk/womens_interactive_first/README.md

-This is a repository of the code, data and images for a women's day interactive on the Indian news website [wionews.com](http://www.wionews.com)
+This is a repository of the code, data and images for a [women's day interactive](www.wionews.com/south-asia/international-womens-day-what-diseases-hurt-indian-women-the-most-13141) on the Indian news website [Wionews.com](http://www.wionews.com)

 **Notes**
 * The image on the interactive homepage is taken from the [wikimedia commons](https://commons.wikimedia.org/wiki/File:Female_shadow_anatomy_without_labels.svg).